Arbitrary High Order WENO Finite Volume Scheme with Flux Globalization for Moving Equilibria Preservation: Space discretization: Global Flux Finite Volume method

 Finally, we define the jump of $\mathcal R$ across the interfaces.
-The objective is to obtain exactness for lake at rest state.
-To this end, following a classical strategy in well-balanced path conservative methods \cite{CASTRO2017131}, we use a linear/segment path to connect the left and right states when evaluating the integral.
+The objective is to obtain exactness for lake at rest state, i.e., $K$ has to be constant in this equilibrium.
+For more details see Appendix \ref{app:lar} and Remark \ref{rem:definition_jump_R}.
 This leads to

+This strategy is similar to classical strategies used in well-balanced path conservative methods \cite{CASTRO2017131}, where one uses a linear/segment path to connect the left and right states when evaluating the integral.
 These definitions allow to easily prove the following property. \begin{proposition}[Lake at rest preservation] The global flux WENO finite volume scheme with quadrature \eqref{eq: Rquad3} of the bathymetric source, and with definition \eqref{eq:jump} of the source integral jump at the interface is exactly well balanced for the lake at rest state. \begin{proof} See appendix \ref{app:lar}. \end{proof} \end{proposition}

+\begin{remark}[Global Flux with jump of $\mathcal{R}$] Being the jump of $\mathcal R$ included in the definition of the global flux $\mathcal{G}$, it does not affect its preservation when moving equilibria are considered, as Proposition \ref{prop:global_flux} is still valid. \end{remark}

 To conclude, when adding the friction term we only account for its contributions to the cell integrals.
 We thus set in the general case

 and

 In \cref{algo:globalFluxReconstruction} we summarize the steps of the reconstruction of the source integral.